Multi-GPU and multi-node machine learning

 Available frameworks

 Independent of which framework you pick, pay attention to the approach used to launch jobs.
-For example with Horovod it is common to use MPI, while DeepSpeed can be configured to use MPI or its own parallel launcher.
-In some frameworks, the launching mechanism may also vary depending on if you are running a single- or multi-node job.
+In some cases, like PyTorch DDP, there is a special launcher that launches individual jobs, while others, like DeepSpeed, can use MPI for this.
+In some frameworks, like PyTorch Lightning, the launching mechanism may also vary depending on if you are running a single- or multi-node job.

-All frameworks should use NCCL (NVIDIA) or RCCL (AMD) for fast inter-GPU communication, even if MPI is used to set up the connections.
+All frameworks should use NCCL on Puhti, Mahti and Roihu (NVIDIA) or RCCL (AMD) on LUMI for fast inter-GPU communication, even if MPI is used to set up the connections.

 PyTorch DDP